nodeshift/nodejs-reference-architecture/npcheck-review/npcheck-oct11-2024.md

 (40): The module "@openapitools/openapi-generator-cli" depends on the "path-scurry@1.11.1" package which is under the non-acceptable license "BlueOak-1.0.0". - ERROR

 The latest release of `@openapitools/openapi-generator-cli` added the `glob` module which includes `path-scurry` which had a license(BlueOak-1.0.0) that was not in the list.
 It has now been added to the list.
 The "Due Dilligence" action is now green after adding this in.

+The latest release of swagger-editor depends on react-syntax-highlighter, which just added a new dependecy, highlightjs-vue, which has a license that was not previously in the list(CC0-1.0)

 A few modules are `aging` in terms of the last release.
 Not necessariliy something to worry about yet but worth keeping an eye on